EOA-team/eodal_notebooks/README.md

 ## Getting started

-`eodal` is still undergoing pre-release development.
-To request access to eodal send a mail to either `lukasvalentin.graf[at]usys.ethz.ch` or `helge.aasen[at]agroscope.admin.ch` with subject `[eodal access request] <your name>` to get access to the full code base and the latest features.
+`E:earth_africa:dal` is still undergoing pre-release development.
+To request access to E:earth_africa:dal send a mail to either `lukasvalentin.graf[at]usys.ethz.ch` or `helge.aasen[at]agroscope.admin.ch` with subject `[E:earth_africa:dal access request] <your name>` to get access to the full code base and the latest features.

 Please provide:

 * your full name
 * your Github user name (to be used to grant access)
 * your institution/ organization (if applicable)
-* a short statement (2-3 sentences) about your intended usage of `eodal` including your intended area of application.
+* a short statement (2-3 sentences) about your intended usage of `E:earth_africa:dal` including your intended area of application.

 All your information is handled confidentially and will not be passed on to any third party.

-Once you have access to `eodal` follow the Step-by-Step Guide below
+Once you have access to `E:earth_africa:dal` follow the Step-by-Step Guide below

 ### Step-by-Step Guide